rhine3/pink-berries/README.md

 # PinkBerryAssembly

-This guide is a personal lab notebook documenting my attempts to work with the Pink Berry dataset.
+This guide is a personal lab notebook documenting my work with the Pink Berry dataset.